triggerdotdev/trigger.dev/CONTRIBUTING.md

    Feel free to update `SESSION_SECRET` and `MAGIC_LINK_SECRET` as well using the same method.

 6. Start Docker.
 This starts the required services like Postgres.
 If this is your first time using Docker, consider going through this [guide](DOCKER_INSTALLATION.md)

    ```
    pnpm run docker
    ```

+   This will also start and run a local instance of [pgAdmin](https://www.pgadmin.org/) on [localhost:5480](http://localhost:5480), preconfigured with email `admin@example.com` and pwd `admin`.
+Then use `postgres` as the password to the Trigger.dev server.

 7. Migrate the database
    ```
    pnpm run db:migrate